List of birds of the Andaman and Nicobar Islands: Frigatebirds

 Frigatebirds are large seabirds usually found over tropical oceans.
 They are large, black-and-white or completely black, with long wings and deeply forked tails.
-The males have coloured inflatable throat pouches.
+The males have red inflatable throat pouches.
 They do not swim or walk and cannot take off from a flat surface.
 Having the largest wingspan-to-body-weight ratio of any bird, they are essentially aerial, able to stay aloft for more than a week.